drewww/substrate/notes/to-do.md

   - sorting tiles for every render seems expensive and we could just ensure it on insert and update
   - cache rendered symbols somewhere and do copys instead of fillText every time
   -  does our use of graphics contexts cost performance? `.save()` seems to be expensive??
+  - add back in "dirty" concept
+  - add culling of opaque tiles that are behind other tiles

  - DONE Add a "tile group" concept?